-Project Site
+Project Vicinity and Project Site

-Locally, the Project Site is located within the southwest block of the Los Angeles Basin and is part of the Torrance Plain which is a southward-dipping gently-sloping alluvial plain developed by continued uplift and subsequent filling of sediments derived from headward erosion along the flanks of the Santa Monica Mountains and local uplands.3 The southwestern block of the Los Angeles Basin is interrupted by a series of left-stepping echelon pattern of dome-shaped hills.
-These hills (the Baldwin, Dominguez, and Signal Hills) which were formed due to folding and deformation produced by the Newport-Inglewood Fault Zone, extend southeasterly from the Santa Monica Mountains on the north to the San Joaquin Hills in the Newport Beach area to the south.
+The Project Site is located within the southwest block of the Los Angeles Basin and is part of the Torrance Plain, which is a southward-dipping gently sloping alluvial plain developed by continued uplift and subsequent filling of sediments derived from headward erosion along the flanks of the Santa Monica Mountains and local uplands.
+The southwestern block of the Los Angeles Basin is interrupted by a series of a left-stepping pattern of dome-shaped hills.
+These hills (Baldwin Hills, Dominguez Hills, and Signal Hills) were formed due to folding and deformation produced by the Newport-Inglewood Fault Zone and extend southeasterly from the Santa Monica Mountains on the north to the San Joaquin Hills in the Newport Beach area to the south.

 Overall, the Project Site is in a relatively level area that is blanketed by artificial fill overlying native alluvial and older alluvial deposits.
 Due to the varied history of different developments throughout the Project Site, some of the fill could have been placed with or without control following demolition of older structures that occupied most of the parcels.
-There are no known records of fill placement available, but the borings drilled at the Project Site during the preliminary geotechnical investigation encountered artificial fill to depths ranging from 5 to 10 feet below ground surface (bgs).4 According to the preliminary geotechnical report, native materials underlying the fill consist of alluvial sediments described as fine to medium-grained silty sand and sand with trace fine gravels interbedded with discontinuous flood plain fine-grained sediments consisting of clayey silt, lean clay, and sandy clay.5 Based on the geotechnical report borings, the younger alluvium may extend to depths ranging from 30 to 40 feet bgs.6 with older alluvium which consists of dense to very dense silty sands and stiff to hard sandy clays was noted as present from approximately 30 to 40 bgs to the maximum depth explored of 100 feet bgs, however, geological mapping indicates that older alluvium is present at the surface (below fill soils).
+There are no known records of fill placement available, but the borings drilled at the Project Site during the geotechnical investigation encountered artificial fill to depths ranging from 5 to 10 feet below ground surface (bgs).
+According to the Preliminary Geotechnical Report, native materials underlying the fill consist of alluvial sediments described as fine to medium-grained silty sand and sand with trace fine gravels interbedded with discontinuous flood plain fine-grained sediments consisting of clayey silt, lean clay, and sandy clay.
+Based on the geotechnical report borings, the younger alluvium may extend to depths ranging from 30 to 40 feet bgs.
+Older alluvium that consists of dense to very dense silty sands and stiff to hard sandy clays was noted as present from approximately 30 to 40 feet bgs to the maximum depth explored of 100 feet bgs; however, geological mapping indicates that older alluvium is present at the surface (below fill soils).

-Groundwater was encountered during the preliminary investigation at depths that were generally below 75 feet bgs.
-According to Seismic Hazard Zone Report 027, as referenced in the preliminary geotechnical report, the historically highest groundwater level in the area has been inferred to be greater than 50 feet bgs.7
+Groundwater was encountered during the geotechnical investigation at depths that were generally below 75 feet bgs.
+According to Seismic Hazard Zone Report 027, the historically highest groundwater level in the area has been inferred to be more than 50 feet bgs.